mariuml/coding-quiz/README.md

 ## Usage

-The quiz has been deployed at: (INSERT LINK)
+The quiz has been deployed at: https://mariuml.github.io/coding-quiz/

 Please follow the link to view the final version.
 Once on the landing page, click start quiz and you will be presented with a range of multiple choice questions to test your coding knowledge.